DataFire/Integrations/integrations/generated/google_people/README.md

   * postalCode `string`: The postal code of the address.
   * region `string`: The region of the address; for example, the state or province.
   * streetAddress `string`: The street address.
   * type `string`: The type of the address.
-The type can be custom or predefined.
+The type can be custom or one of these predefined

 ### AgeRangeType
 * AgeRangeType `object`: A person's age range.